Categories: Camp Tips

 Do not wear cotton, silk, or down.
 These fabrics are unsuitable for outdoor activities because they do not wick away moisture.
 Instead, they readily absorb water and, when wet, lose almost all their insulating qualities.
 Cotton, in particular, readily absorbs sweat and does not dry quickly.
 The moment you rest, it will leave you feeling dangerously cold.
 Ditch all your cotton gear, including socks, shirts, underwear, and pants.
 One last disadvantage of using cotton for packing is its weight and space.
 It is bulky and heavy for packing..

 Underdress for the temperature.
-By starting slightly underdressed, you will feel a little cold at the start of your activity, but in a couple of miles, your body will generate heat and warm you right up.
+You may feel a bit cold at the beginning of your activity, but after a couple of miles, your body will generate heat and warm you up.
 Always take extra clothing for layering and use it when you need it.

-Cover your mouth.
+Cover your mouth while moving.
 Respiration from breathing in the cold air also results in heat loss.
 Covering your mouth and nose with a bandana, balaclava, buff, or scarf will trap dead air and allow it to warm up before breathing in.
 This will significantly improve respiratory comfort by increasing the warmth and humidity of the air before entering the lungs.

 Cold feet can be caused by improper shoes/insoles.
 Feet are subjected to conductive cooling through the soles.
 Replace worn insoles with wool/acrylic felt or fleece for the most warmth.
 Another option is to add thin sock liners underneath your insulating socks.
 Make sure the sock liners are thin.
 You don’t want the shoes to be so tight that it cuts off blood flow to the feet.